D50000/Command-Line-Interface-CheatSheet/Git.md

 git merge <branch>
 ```

-- Switch to branch 'branch01'
+- Switch to branch 'branch01' or 'commitId'
 ```
 git checkout branch01
+git checkout 8955e93
 ```

 - Create and switch to new branch 'new_b'